- Aims &

 Cell Medicine features:

-Original Contributions: Peer-reviewed, high-quality research investigations that represent new and significant contributions to science.
+Original Contributions: Peer-reviewed, high-quality research investigations that represent new and significant contributions to translational science.

-Review Articles: Reviews of major areas in cellular transplantation.
+Review Articles: Reviews of major areas in cellular therapy.
 These may be of any length and are peer reviewed.

 Please include a cover letter, specifying your intent to submit to Cell Medicine, as well as containing the name, address, telephone, and fax number, and electronic mail address of the author responsible for correspondence.
 Follow the General Form guidelines below to prepare the manuscript, figures, and tables.